Comprehensive Treatment for Self-Harm at Clearfork Academy

 The main difference between self-harm and suicidal behavior is the intent.
 Non-suicidal self-injury is carried out with the intention to cause pain to oneself, whereas suicide is an attempt to end one’s life.
 While both will stem from emotional triggers, self-harm is a coping mechanism to replace emotional pain with physical pain.
 Suicide is an attempt to end this pain, as individuals who attempt suicide often feel like things will never improve.

 It may seem counter-intuitive that someone making visible marks on themselves would go to great lengths to hide self-injury, but more often than not, this is the case.
-We understand that in some teens’ journey, self-injurious behavior is a cry for help because they are unable to understand or deal with their emotions, or they are in pain and want support but do not know how to ask.
-These instances can make it difficult to spot signs of self-harm.
 However, there are some warning signs to look out for, including:

 - Visible marks, such as cuts, scratches, or burns